Murderdolls: Touring (2002–2004)

 The first tour dates of the Beyond the Valley of the Murderdolls World Tour took the band through parts of the United States including; Los Angeles, Detroit, Chicago and Jordison's native Iowa.
 Their first major date was at the Summer Sonic Festival in Tokyo, Japan during August 18, 2002, two days before their debut album was released.
 This helped them gain a fan base in Japan.

 Following this they played some dates in Europe, including a tour of the United Kingdom with AntiProduct (the lead singer of which, Alex Kane, briefly replaced Griffin on bass when he had to return home during the tour) and Ireland.

 Their restless touring continued throughout 2002 into 2003, where they played in several major festivals; first, they played at the Australian festival Big Day Out, going on after Queens of the Stone Age and Foo Fighters headlined the event.
 They were received favorably and one reviewer commented on the band's performance as a "mangled, choked and psychotic version of the Sex Pistols."
 The other major festival dates during this time were Download Festival and Rock am Ring, Iron Maiden headlined both of the festivals.

 Together, the band recorded a cover version of Billy Idol's "White Wedding".
 A promotional video was recorded for it, in which they mocked popstar singing contests such as the Idol series.
 It was released as a single in the United Kingdom and they even performed it on the UK chart show Top of the Pops.

-Mid 2003 The Murderdolls co-headlined a tour of England with fellow Roadrunner Records band, Stone Sour, which contained two of Jordison's fellow members of Slipknot; Corey Taylor and James Root.
+Mid-2003, the Murderdolls co-headlined a tour of England with fellow Roadrunner Records band Stone Sour, which contained two of Jordison's fellow members of Slipknot, Corey Taylor and James Root.

 Murderdolls toured at the end of 2003 in support of the single and the re-release of their debut, which included their Billy Idol cover as well as five other bonus tracks and b-sides: "Let's Fuck'", "I Take Drugs", "Crash Crash", "Welcome to the Strange" and "I Love to Say Fuck".
 The latter two had previously been recorded by Wednesday 13 with the Frankenstein Drag Queens from Planet 13.
-The tour went through many European countries including Spain, Italy, Croatia, and Scandinavian countries before ending with a four date tour of the UK supported by English psychobilly band Eighties Matchbox B-Line Disaster.
+The tour went through a number of European countries including Spain, Italy, Croatia, and Scandinavian countries before ending with a four date tour of the UK supported by English psychobilly band Eighties Matchbox B-Line Disaster.

 Murderdolls played their last show on January 17, 2004, in Corona, California.
 After this they went on an indefinite hiatus with Jordison returning to Slipknot.
 Since the hiatus begun, both Wednesday 13 and Jordison maintained that the band had not split up for good, and that they would return to record a second album together in the future.
 Additionally, in a 2009 interview, Slade revealed that he would have been happy to reform the Murderdolls by now, but it always proves impossible due to other commitments of the band members.